 The bundle is the future of fintech.Over the past few years fintech startups have unbundled the financial services industry, targeting product verticals with disruptive, mobile-first approaches to banking, loans, and wealth management.

 Today, the bundling-unbundling pendulum has swung back in the other direction: Young fintech companies realize that, to continue growing and attracting users, they need to offer suites of products that can keep users engaged with their money on a more regular basis.

-This post is part of our ongoing series "Talking Shop," which profiles the profiles some of the smartest leaders and operators who are building the future of mobile commerce.
+This post is part of our ongoing series "Talking Shop," which profiles some of the smartest leaders and operators who are building the future of mobile commerce.
 Check out other posts in the series here.

 MoneyLion, which now has over 5 million users, is in a similar growth phase.
 Alex Widen, the company’s director of corporate development, says that one of the company’s main goals right now is simple: Continue to deliver a comprehensive product suite so users never leave the MoneyLion ecosystem.
 In addition to a free checking account, the service now offers a credit-building loan, cash-back offers, and a fully managed investment account — among many other features.